Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 With this trust mode, the whitelist files (`knownClientsFile` and `knownServersFile`) must be provided.

-A config sample for `WHITELIST` trust mode is:
+A configuration sample for `WHITELIST` trust mode is:

 ```json
 "sslConfig" : {